El Paso, TX

 I thought the Chicken Flautas were some of the best in El Paso, despite the fact that the guacamole was mediocre.
 The shell was cooked to just the right crispiness, and the white meat chicken chunks were very fresh.
 They are not stingy with the sour cream, as is the case at some restaurants.
 Even though El Rincon is famous for its steaks, it seemed that the chicken was even better in terms of meat quality.

 Huevos Rancheros come with very spicy green chile, a pool of queso, but no salsa other than the green chile.
-I think this is an excellent version, and one of the best in El Paso.
-The cheese sauce is what really separates it from others (I am not normally a big fan of cheese unless it is especially good, as I found the one here to be).
+I think this is an excellent version–not up to the standards of the legendary but now closed H&H Car Wash, but good nonetheless.
+The cheese sauce is what separates it from many other versions of huevos rancheros.

 One seriously good item from the breakfast menu is the Enchiladas Montadas, or stacked enchiladas.
 The combines the earthy flavored deep red colored enchiladas with an egg on top in one of the few enchiladas where I think the egg really complements and helps the flavor of the enchilada.
 One reason I think the egg works is that the red chile is somewhat on the spicy side (and the egg yolk is able to tone it down as well as add a flavor that goes well with the chile).